taniarascia/taniarascia.com/content/posts/2018-08-20-getting-started-with-react.md

 One very common usage of React is pulling in data from an API.
 If you're not familiar with what an API is or how to connect to one, I would recommend reading [How to Connect to an API with JavaScript](/how-to-connect-to-an-api-with-javascript/), which will walk you through what APIs are and how to use them with vanilla JavaScript.

 As a little test, we can create an `Api.js` file, and create a new `App` in there.
-A public API we can test with is the [Wikipedia API](https://en.wikipedia.org/w/api.php), and I have a [URL endpoint right here](https://en.wikipedia.org/w/api.php?action=opensearch&search=Seona+Dancing&format=json&origin=*) for a random- search.
+A public API we can test with is the [Wikipedia API](https://en.wikipedia.org/w/api.php), and I have a [URL endpoint right here](https://en.wikipedia.org/w/api.php?action=opensearch&search=Seona+Dancing&format=json&origin=*) for a random* search.
 You can go to that link to see the API - and make sure you have [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) installed on your browser.

 We're going to use [JavaScript's built-in Fetch](/how-to-use-the-javascript-fetch-api-to-get-json-data/) to gather the data from that URL endpoint and display it.
 You can switch between the app we created and this test file by just changing the URL in `index.js` - `import App from './Api';`.